 What are the best research-supported ways to help ELLs learn English (their new language) while learning content?
 How can teachers ensure students know when and how and with whom to use everyday spoken or written English (or the everyday registers of English) versus academic spoken and written English (or the academic registers of English)?
-Gibbons (2015, pp. 24-31) presents the principles summarized below as a starting point.
+(Gibbons, 2015, pp. 24-31) presents the principles summarized below as a starting point.

-Learners need to understand what is said to them and what they read.

-ELLs need to hear and read more advanced language than they are currently able to produce, presented with supports that make the language comprehensible without simplifying it.

-Learners need to use the new language themselves.

-ELLs need to use extended language in pair and group activities for academic purposes such as problem-solving that require interactive, collaborative communication.

-Learners need opportunities to use "stretched" language.

-ELLs need to speak and write more advanced language than they are currently comfortable with, in situations where they receive support and affirmation for their efforts.

-Learners need models of new language, especially the academic registers of school.

-ELLs need to hear and read examples of proficient uses of academic language, and have explicit instruction about the structures and processes of creating academic texts, before and during their own production of academic language.

-Learners need opportunities to build on the resources of their mother tongue (or home language).

-ELLs need opportunities to speak with other students (or the teacher or an aide) in their home language, and (if they have home language literacy) to read and write in their home language.
+Learners need ELLs need To understand what is said to them and what they read.
+To hear and read more advanced language than they are currently able to produce, presented with supports that make the language comprehensible without simplifying it.
+To use the new language themselves.
+To use extended language in pair and group activities for academic purposes such as problem-solving that require interactive, collaborative communication.
+Opportunities to use "stretched" language.
+To speak and write more advanced language than they are currently comfortable with, in situations where they receive support and affirmation for their efforts.
+Models of new language, especially the academic registers of school.
+To hear and read examples of proficient uses of academic language, and have explicit instruction about the structures and processes of creating academic texts, before and during their own production of academic language.
+Opportunities to build on the resources of their mother tongue (or home language).
+Opportunities to speak with other students (or the teacher or an aide) in their home language, and (if they have home language literacy) to read and write in their home language.
 Research shows that use of the home language while learning English does not delay but rather enhances English learners' development of proficiency in English.

 Second language learning is facilitated when students are using new language to learn other things, such as subject content.

-Humans tend to learn a new language faster and better when it is learned in the context and for the purposes it is most needed.
+Humans tend to learn a new language faster and better when it is learned in the context and for the purposes, it is most needed.
 ELLs can best become proficient in academic English by using the language to learn academic subject content.